ns-moosavi/ns-moosavi.github.io/_pages/about.md

 If you are a self-funded Ph.D. student and would like to work with me, I am interested to work on evaluating and improving (1) fairness & robustness, (2) accessibility, (3) reasoning skills, and (4) efficiency of language models.
 Apart from these, I am interested in coreference resolution and interesting psycholinguistic analyses on Twitter data.

-If you are not self-funded, I don't currently have an open position, but you can instead apply for our [Center for Doctoral Training for Speech and Language Technologies](https://slt-cdt.sheffield.ac.uk/).

 News
 ------